A Unified Generalization Framework for Model Merging: Trade-offs, Non-Linearity, and Scaling Laws: Theoretical Analysis

-\begin{remark} \textbf{(Interpretation of Classical Model Merge Methods via the Excess Error Bound ):} The excess error bound presented in Theorem \ref{the:tight upper bound of excess error} provides a unified theoretical framework for understanding the mechanisms behind various model merging methods.
-Each method can be interpreted as modifying different terms in Theorem \ref{the:tight upper bound of excess error} to balance the optimization error $\mathcal{E}_{O}$ and the generalization error $\mathcal{E}_{G}$, thereby minimizing the excess error.
-Next, we will use the bound in Theorem \ref{the:tight upper bound of excess error} to analyze the reasons behind the effectiveness of each mainstream model-merge method.
-This provides an answer to Question (1) in Section \ref{question}. \looseness =-1 \begin{itemize}[leftmargin=5pt] \item \textbf{Pre-Merging Methods (e.g., Git Re-basin \cite{ainsworth2023git}):} These methods focus on aligning the parameter spaces of expert models before they are averaged.
+\begin{remark} \textbf{(Interpretation of Classical Model Merge Methods via the Excess Error Bound):} The excess error bound presented in Theorem \ref{the:tight upper bound of excess error} and Corollary \ref{cor:non_linear} provides a unified theoretical framework for understanding the mechanisms behind various model merging methods.
+Each method can be interpreted as modifying different terms in our bounds to balance the optimization error $\mathcal{E}_{O}$ and the generalization error $\mathcal{E}_{G}$. \looseness =-1 \begin{itemize}[leftmargin=5pt] \item \textbf{Pre-Merging Methods (e.g., Git Re-basin \cite{ainsworth2023git}):} These methods focus on aligning the parameter spaces of expert models before they are averaged.
 From our theoretical perspective, this alignment serves to reduce the initial task heterogeneity $\zeta_i^2$.
-By finding permutation symmetries that place models in a common basin, these techniques ensure that the subsequent merging step operates on a set of models that are already more geometrically and functionally concordant, thereby tightening our excess error bound from the outset.
-Moreover, our Stability Bound scales with the Lipschitz constant $L$ (representing loss landscape curvature). \cite{lee2025mitigating} (SAM) minimizes the dominant eigenvalue of the Hessian ($\lambda_{max}(\mathbf{H})$), which effectively reduces the local Lipschitz constant $L$, thereby directly shrinking the stability penalty.
-Similarly, \cite{tang2023parameter} (Linearization) approximates the complex loss landscape with a tangent plane.
-This structural constraint enforces near-zero curvature (Hessian $\approx 0$), minimizing the non-linear deviations that cause instability, thus strictly tightening the stability bound.
+By finding permutation symmetries that place models in a common basin, these techniques ensure that the subsequent merging step operates on a set of models that are already more geometrically and functionally concordant.
+Moreover, \cite{lee2025mitigating} (SAM) minimizes the dominant eigenvalue of the Hessian ($\lambda_{max}(\mathbf{H})$), which effectively reduces the local Lipschitz constant $L$, thereby directly shrinking the stability penalty.
+Similarly, \cite{tang2023parameter} (Linearization) enforces near-zero curvature (Hessian $\approx 0$), minimizing non-linear deviations and strictly tightening the stability bound.